Updated May 19, 2021

 Will changes in the virus mean new vaccines need to be developed in coming years?

 Are there other rare side effects we will learn about once millions of people are vaccinated?
+If a rare side effect occurs (like in April with Johnson & Johnson), the reporting and review process allows scientists to quickly identify it and take action.

 These are all good questions that need more study.
 But they are not reasons to delay getting a vaccine that is safe and effective out to people right now.